inflatablefriends/lastfm/doc/contributing.md

 Every command should have a corresponding unit test file when it makes sense; you can use the type of command as an indicator for which tests are necessary.
 In addition to the below, any edge cases (such as the timestamps for an album being represented in ms or s depending on which endpoint is called) should be covered.

-#### LastResponse
+#### `LastResponse`

-- ParametersCorrect() - test that command.SetParameters() generates the expected output.
+- `ParametersCorrect()` - test that `command.SetParameters()` generates the expected output.
 If the command has multiple constructors or optional parameters these should all be covered in the test.

-#### LastResponse<T>
+#### `LastResponse<T>`

-As LastResponse, plus
+As `LastResponse`, plus

-- HandleSuccess() - test that command.ExecuteAsync() deserialises a typical successful response for this API response into the correct type.
+- `HandleSuccess()` - test that `command.ExecuteAsync()` deserialises a typical successful response for this API response into the correct type.
-- HandleError() - test that command.ExecuteAsync() deserialises a typical error response for this API correctly, including method code and message.
+- `HandleError()` - test that `command.ExecuteAsync()` deserialises a typical error response for this API correctly, including method code and message.

-#### PageResponse<T>
+#### `PageResponse<T>`

-As LastResponse, plus
+As `LastResponse`, plus

-- HandleSuccessSingle() - test that command.ExecuteAsync() deserialises a typical successful response with a single item for this API response correctly: the API doesn't use JSON array notation for single items.
+- `HandleSuccessSingle()` - test that `command.ExecuteAsync()` deserialises a typical successful response with a single item for this API response correctly: the API doesn't use JSON array notation for single items.
-- HandleSuccessMultiple() - test that command.ExecuteAsync() deserialises a typical successful response with multiple items for this API response correctly.
+- `HandleSuccessMultiple()` - test that `command.ExecuteAsync()` deserialises a typical successful response with multiple items for this API response correctly.
 Set the limit parameter to 2 for easier test writing.
-- HandleError() - test that command.ExecuteAsync() deserialises a typical error response for this API correctly, including method code and message.
+- `HandleError()` - test that `command.ExecuteAsync()` deserialises a typical error response for this API correctly, including method code and message.

 ### Syro

-IF.Lastfm.Syro is a tool to make building requests to the Last.fm JSON API easier, using the mechanisms in the core library for stuff like generating method signatures and authenticating.
+`IF.Lastfm.Syro` is a tool to make building requests to the Last.fm JSON API easier, using the mechanisms in the core library for stuff like generating method signatures and authenticating.

 Build the solution and then run the IF.Lastfm.Syro.exe in src/IF.Lastfm.Syro/bin/Debug.

 [![Syro app](https://github.com/inflatablefriends/lastfm/blob/master/res/syro.png)](https://github.com/inflatablefriends/lastfm/blob/master/res/syro.png)

-The three dropdown menus correspond to the type of the command you want to build - so track.getSimilar corresponds to DummyGetAsyncCommand, PageResponse and LastTrack.
+The three dropdown menus correspond to the type of the command you want to build - so track.getSimilar corresponds to `DummyGetAsyncCommand`, `PageResponse` and `LastTrack`.
 The rest of the page corresponds to parameters for that method - check the Last.fm API documentation for what needs to be sent and fill in the data grid.

 Clicking the execute button will build and execute the command, and then save the JSON response to a file in the /tmp directory of the solution.